Cape Peninsula: Soils

 The soils of the Cape Peninsula are similar to those of other parts of the Cape Fold Belt, being derived from similar rock, and are mainly sandy and poor in nutrients.
 The poorest soils are those associated with the sandstone plateaux and upper slopes, which are grey, acidic, leached and generally shallow.
-They are mostly well drained, but there are areas of poor drainage on the relatively level plateaux and high ground which get winter rains and south-easter cloud precipitation in summer, which are very acidic and have a high content of organic matter.
+They are mostly well drained, but there are areas of poor drainage on the relatively level plateaux and high ground which get winter rains and south-Easter cloud precipitation in summer, which are very acidic and have a high content of organic matter.
 The deeper soils of the colluvial slopes which are underlain by shale or granite tend to be heavier, orange to red, less acid and richer in nutrients.
 Soils associated with older Quaternary deposits tend to be fairly deep, moderately acid and more fertile than the soils derived from the sandstones.
 Younger sands along the coastline are alkaline and poorly consolidated.

 Oceanography

 The Cape of Good Hope is sometimes erroneously identified as the meeting point of the Atlantic and Indian Oceans.
 However, according to the International Hydrographic Organization agreement that defines the ocean boundaries, the meeting point is at Cape Agulhas, about 200 km to the southeast and the most southerly tip of the African continent.
-The west coast of the Peninsula is referred to as the "Atlantic Coast", "Atlantic Seaboard" or west coast, but the eastern side is generally known as the "False Bay Coast".
+The west coast of the Peninsula is referred to as the "Atlantic Coast" or "Atlantic Seaboard", but the eastern side is generally known as the "False Bay Coast".